NAMI Classes and Programs

-Family-to-Family (F2F) is a 8 week course for family members, significant others and caregivers of individuals with mental illnesses.
+NAMI Family-to-Family is a 8 week course for family members, significant others and caregivers of individuals with mental illnesses.
 The course is taught by trained family members.

-The F2F curriculum provides current information about schizophrenia, major depression, bipolar disorder (manic depression), panic disorder, obsessive-compulsive disorder, borderline personality disorder, and co-occurring brain disorders and addictive disorders.
+The Family to Family curriculum provides current information about schizophrenia, major depression, bipolar disorder-manic depression, panic disorder, obsessive-compulsive disorder, borderline personality disorder, and co-occurring brain disorders and addictive disorders.

-Peer-to-Peer (P2P) is an experiential learning program for people with any serious mental illness who are interested in establishing and maintaining their wellness and recovery.
-Each P2P class consists of ten two-hour units and is taught by a team of three trained "mentors" who are personally experienced at living in recovery.
+NAMI Peer-to-Peer is an experiential learning program for people with any mental illness who are interested in establishing and maintaining their wellness and recovery.
+Each Peer-to-Peer class consists of eight two-hour classes and is taught by a team of trained "mentors" who are personally experienced at living in recovery.

 NAMI Homefront is a free, six-session education program for family, friends and significant others of Military Service Members and Veterans with mental health conditions.
 It focuses on the unique needs of military and veteran communities, such as post-deployment and post-discharge transition